Last updated February 2024

 The introduction of the National Disability Insurance Scheme (NDIS) saw the Commonwealth Government play a major role in providing funding for people with disability.
 The National Disability Insurance Scheme (Restrictive Practices and Behaviour Support) Rules 2018 (Cth) is the instrument for the implementation and oversight of restrictive practices used with adults who are participants of the scheme.

-The rules provide compatible requirements with state legislation and requires the lodgement of behaviour support plans with the NDIS Commission.
+The Rules provide compatible requirements with state legislation and require the lodgement of behaviour support plans with the NDIS Commission.

 What is a restrictive practice?